mrxkon/wp-live-debug/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables debugging and adds a screen into the Admin to view the debug.log.
+Enables debugging and adds a screen into the WordPress Admin to view the debug.log.

 == Description ==